opendocsg/opendoc-supreme-court-judgements/2019_SGHC_138/report.md

 (d)     Navin would resume payment of Mrs Ram’s share of the Annual Allowance after she signed the SPA.

 203    I dismissed Mrs Ram’s misrepresentation claim.
 The structure of the SPA suggested that the intent was to let Navin exercise the voting power on his mother’s shares.
 However, the payment of US$1.962m to Mrs Ram was more consistent with it being a sale than a mere power of attorney to vote.
-Mrs Ram’s pleaded case was that the payment was a transfer of half of the sale proceeds of the Bonds.[\[note: 238\]](#Ftn_238) However, Mrs Ram’s oral testimony clearly contradicted this.
-On the stand, Mrs Ram testified that[\[note: 239\]](#Ftn_239)
+Mrs Ram’s pleaded case was that the payment was a transfer of half of the sale proceeds of the Bonds.[^238] However, Mrs Ram’s oral testimony clearly contradicted this.
+On the stand, Mrs Ram testified that[^239]

 (a)     she did not know that it was half of the money invested in the Bonds; and

 (b)     the US$1.962m that was paid to her was “for her security” because she had left Ram and did not have any money.

 204    I did not accept Mrs Ram’s claim that Navin gave her US$1.962m for her “security”.
-As Mrs Ram admitted, Navin had never given her such big sums of money in the past.[\[note: 240\]](#Ftn_240) Further, as dealt with earlier (at \[58\] above), the amount of US$1.962m was not used to meet any living expenses.
+As Mrs Ram admitted, Navin had never given her such big sums of money in the past.[^240] Further, as dealt with earlier (at \[58\] above), the amount of US$1.962m was not used to meet any living expenses.
 It could not therefore have been for her “security” as Mrs Ram claimed.
-Mrs Ram’s oral testimony also showed that she understood that she was transferring her shares to Navin.[\[note: 241\]](#Ftn_241) In my view, the US$1.962m was the purchase price of her share, as stated in cl 2.1 of the SPA.
+Mrs Ram’s oral testimony also showed that she understood that she was transferring her shares to Navin.[^241] In my view, the US$1.962m was the purchase price of her share, as stated in cl 2.1 of the SPA.
 In my judgment, Mrs Ram knew she was selling her shares to Navin for US$1.962m.

 205    As for the alleged representation that Navin would resume payment of Mrs Ram’s share of the Annual Allowance, that was a representation of intention, not of fact.
 Even if it was false, it was not actionable.
 Further, it was not pleaded that Navin did not in fact hold the intention to pay the Annual Allowance, at the time of the alleged representation.

 206    Mrs Ram also pleaded that the SPA was void for lack of consideration.
 In my view, this was an unmeritorious claim.
 US$1.962m was paid to Mrs Ram pursuant to the SPA.

-207    In her statement of claim, Mrs Ram pleaded that Navin had no right under the SPA to transfer the shares to his name.[\[note: 242\]](#Ftn_242) In closing submissions, she confirmed that she would not proceed with this claim.[\[note: 243\]](#Ftn_243) In any event, it was clear that Mrs Ram’s revocation of the POA was a breach of her undertaking to grant an irrevocable POA to Navin, and that accordingly, Navin was entitled to transfer the shares to his name.
+207    In her statement of claim, Mrs Ram pleaded that Navin had no right under the SPA to transfer the shares to his name.[^242] In closing submissions, she confirmed that she would not proceed with this claim.[^243] In any event, it was clear that Mrs Ram’s revocation of the POA was a breach of her undertaking to grant an irrevocable POA to Navin, and that accordingly, Navin was entitled to transfer the shares to his name.

 ### Ram’s claim

-208    Ram claimed that Mrs Ram held her shares on trust for him and that Navin dishonestly assisted Mrs Ram in her breach of trust and/or was in knowing receipt of the shares.[\[note: 244\]](#Ftn_244) I found that Ram had not proved that the shares were held by Mrs Ram on trust for him.
-Both Ram[\[note: 245\]](#Ftn_245) and Braj[\[note: 246\]](#Ftn_246) testified that the MOU provided for Mrs Ram to have 25% of the shareholding in Evergreen so that she would have these shares if anything happened to Ram.
+208    Ram claimed that Mrs Ram held her shares on trust for him and that Navin dishonestly assisted Mrs Ram in her breach of trust and/or was in knowing receipt of the shares.[^244] I found that Ram had not proved that the shares were held by Mrs Ram on trust for him.
+Both Ram[^245] and Braj[^246] testified that the MOU provided for Mrs Ram to have 25% of the shareholding in Evergreen so that she would have these shares if anything happened to Ram.
 This was inconsistent with the claim that Mrs Ram held the shares on trust for Ram.

 209    I therefore found that the SPA was a valid sale of Mrs Ram’s shares in Evergreen to Navin and that the transfer of the shares to Navin was valid.